sibabalwemosia24/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 16- displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd task 17- displays all the lines in file /etc/passwd that do not contain the pattern "bin" task 18- displays lines stating with a letter including capital letters
+task 16- displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd task 17- displays all the lines in file /etc/passwd that do not contain the pattern "bin" task 18- displays lines stating with a letter including capital letters task 19- replaces a and c charecters from input to z and e respectively